FNHA’s Indigenous Climate Health Action Program (ICHAP) supports First Nations leadership in reducing climate change impacts on health.

-Over the past decades, BC First Nations communities have observed rapid changes in temperatures, weather patterns, and plant and animal behaviours.
+Over the past decades, BC First Nations communities have observed rapid changes in temperatures, weather patterns and plant and animal behaviours.
 Higher temperatures, extreme weather conditions, sea level rise and acidification of waterbodies are all connected to climate change and influence health.

-Climate change has created another opportunity for First Nations communities to demonstrate leadership.
+Climate change has created an opportunity for First Nations communities to demonstrate leadership.
 In August of 2019, the Intergovernmental Panel on Climate Change (IPCC) acknowledged the importance of Indigenous Knowledge in climate change adaptation and mitigation and stated that Indigenous values play a key role in building climate resilience.

 Projects can focus on climate health in general or on developing a strategy or action plan to reduce climate change impacts on community health.
-Some examples of focus areas are:

-Please note: Intake for ICHAP 2021 is now closed.
+Intake for ICHAP 2022 is now open.